 Home > Get Data > More > XML > Connect

 Step 2: Link the XML data into Power Query

 Once you click on the connect option in Power BI, it will take you to the directory where you have saved your XML file.
 You just have to select the file and click on the open as shown below.

 Step 3: Select the source file in Navigator

 A navigator window gets open after selecting the XML file.
 In this window, you have to select the subfiles that you want to connect to the Power Query.
 Also, you can preview this file before clicking on Edit as shown below.

 Step 4: Close & Apply

-After clicking on Edit option in Navigator window, the selected file gets open in Power Query as shown in below picture.
+After clicking on the Edit option in the Navigator window, the selected file gets open in Power Query as shown in the below picture.
 Here, you can view the data and do the required data manipulations.
 After doing so, click on the Close & Apply button.